 - Graduates of medical schools within the United States must have at least three years of internship & residency training in the United States.

 - Graduates of medical schools outside the United States and Canada must have completed three years of internship/residency training in the United States.

 Eligible applications will be considered based on their preparedness, ability, aptitude, academic credentials, communication skills and personal qualities such as motivation and integrity.
 UNC Hospitals will not discriminate with regard to sex, race, age, religion, national origin, disability or veteran status.

 In order to be considered, applicants will be required to submit the following:

 - ERAS fellowship application

-- Three letters of recommendation – one of them must be written by the program director or co-director from the applicant’s residency program.
+- Three letters of recommendation – one of them must be written by the program director of the residency program in which you most recently served

 - Current curriculum vitae